raspberrypilearning/raspberry-pi-command/en/step_4.md

 ## Add text effects

-Now let's add some text effects.
-You can change the colour of the text and use underlining, italics and other features.
+Now, you will add some text effects.
+You can change the colour of the text and use underlining, italics, and other features.

-First you'll learn how to use colour effects by typing commands at the command line and then you'll add colour effects to your script.
+First, you will learn how to use colour effects by typing commands in the command line, and then, you will add colour effects to your script.

 --- task ---
-Open a terminal window and type the following command to output 'Welcome' in green text:
+Open a terminal window and type the following command to output `Welcome` in green text:

 ```bash
 echo -e "\e[32mWelcome"